jonase/eastwood/README.md

 However if a third-party macro expands to reflective access within our source path, it will be reported.
 This is because, in the end, one is creating reflective code in _one's_ codebase, which can be a severe problem and therefore should be fixed, even if it can take some extra effort.

+Sibling linters such as `:wrong-tag` and `:unused-meta-on-macro` help guaranteeing that reflection is being addressed in a veridic way.

 ### `:keyword-typos`